rust-lang/book/nostarch/chapter01.md

 continually checking your work while writing the code, using `cargo check` will speed up the process of letting you know if your project is still compiling!
 As such, many Rustaceans run `cargo check` periodically as they write their program to make sure it compiles.
-Then they run `cargo build` when they’re ready to use the executable.
+Then, they run `cargo build` when they’re ready to use the executable.

 Let’s recap what we’ve learned so far about Cargo: